linked-db/linked-ql/README.md

 ## What can you do with LinkedQL

-LinkedQL collapses the traditional data stack — database, API layer, and sync engine — into a single SQL primitive that drops directly into your application.
+LinkedQL collapses the traditional data stack — database, API layer, and sync engine — into a single model.

 The [overview](https://linked-ql.netlify.app/overview) page is your map to what LinkedQL enables.